Best Baking Tips: The Ultimate Guide for Home Bakers

 - Line baking pans with Non-StickFoil when baking cookie bars for easy removal.
 Parchment paper works well, too.

 Testing Baked Goods

-- When baking breads, use an instant read Thermometer to check the internal temperature.
-For yeast breads a 200º internal temperature means the loaf is done baking.
+- When baking bread, use an instant-read thermometer to check the internal temperature.
+For yeast bread, a 200º internal temperature means the loaf is done baking.
 You can also use your knuckles to knock on the loaf.
 A loaf that’s done will sound hollow.

 - Brownies are tougher to judge, but they will often pull away slightly from the sides of the pan when done.
 Again, check the recipe for tips on what works for that particular baked good.

 - For cookies, check them after the minimum baking time.
 They should look just set in the centers unless the recipe states otherwise.
 Under-baking slightly will give you a chewier cookie while over-baking slightly will give a crisper cookie.

 - Let cakes and quick bread cool for 10-15 minutes before removing them from their pan to finish cooling.
 Let cookies cool a few minutes on their baking sheet before removing to a wire rack to finish cooling.
 Sometimes with more delicate cookies, they will need a longer cooling period before the transfer.
 As always, if the recipe states otherwise, follow those instructions.

 - And, last but not least, I’m always asked how I cut my bars so evenly.
 First, I chill my brownies or cookie bars thoroughly.
 Then I use a sharp, hot, dry knife to cut them into squares.
 If eyeballing doesn’t work for you, break out a ruler to make sure your cuts are evenly dispersed.
 I find cutting an 8 x 8 pan into 16 bars so that each is 2 x 2 inches works best.
 For a 9 x 9 pan, divide the pan into nine 3 x 3-inch bars (or 36 1 1/2 inch bars if that works better), and so on.